-At December 31, 2015, we have a number of stock-based employee compensation plans.
+At December 31, 2016, we have a number of stock-based employee compensation plans.
 Pursuant to the FASB's guidance, we expense the grant-date fair value of stock options and other equity-based compensation pursuant to the straight-line method over the stated vesting period of the award using the Black-Scholes option-pricing model.

-Pre-tax compensation costs of \$38.0 million during 2015, \$29.2 million during 2014 and \$25.8 million during 2013 were recognized related to outstanding stock options.
-In addition, pre-tax compensation costs of \$2.0 million during 2015, \$1.9 million during 2014 and \$2.0 million during 2013 were recognized related to amortization of restricted stock and discounts provided in connection with shares purchased pursuant to our 2005 Employee Stock Purchase Plan.
-As of December 31, 2015, there was approximately \$67.7 million of unrecognized compensation cost related to unvested stock options and restricted stock which is expected to be recognized over the remaining average vesting period of 2.7 years.
+Pre-tax compensation costs of \$45.8 million during 2016, \$38.0 million during 2015 and \$29.2 million during 2014 were recognized related to outstanding stock options.
+In addition, pre-tax compensation costs of \$2.3 million during 2016, \$2.0 million during 2015 and \$1.9 million during 2014 were recognized related to amortization of restricted stock and discounts provided in connection with shares purchased pursuant to our 2005 Employee Stock Purchase Plan.
+As of December 31, 2016, there was approximately \$82.1 million of unrecognized compensation cost related to unvested stock options and restricted stock which is expected to be recognized over the remaining average vesting period of 2.7 years.

 The expense associated with stock-based compensation arrangements is a non-cash charge.
-In the Consolidated Statements of Cash Flows, stock-based compensation expense is an adjustment to reconcile net income to cash provided by operating activities and aggregated to \$40.0 million in 2015, \$31.1 million in 2014 and \$27.8 million in 2013.
+In the Consolidated Statements of Cash Flows, stock-based compensation expense is an adjustment to reconcile net income to cash provided by operating activities and aggregated to \$48.1 million in 2016, \$40.0 million in 2015 and \$31.1 million in 2014.
 In accordance with ASC 718, excess income tax benefits related to stock-based compensation are classified as cash inflows from financing activities on the Consolidated Statement of Cash Flows.
-During 2015, 2014 and 2013 we generated \$47.4 million, \$33.9 million and \$20.1 million, respectively, of excess income tax benefits related to stock based compensation which are reflected as cash inflows from financing activities in our Consolidated Statements of Cash Flows, as included herein.
+During 2016, 2015 and 2014 we generated \$45.2 million, \$47.4 million and \$33.9 million, respectively, of excess income tax benefits related to stock based compensation activities in our Consolidated Statements of Cash Flows, as included herein.

 In 2005, we adopted the 2005 Stock Incentive Plan which was amended in 2008, 2010 and 2015 (the "Stock Incentive Plan").
 An aggregate of 29.5 million shares of Class B Common Stock has been reserved under the Stock Incentive Plan.
-During 2015, 2014 and 2013, stock options, net of cancellations, of approximately 2.9 million, 2.8 million and 2.6 million, respectively, were granted.
-The per option weighted-average grant-date fair value of options granted during 2015, 2014 and 2013 was \$21.37, \$17.23 and \$13.33, respectively.
+During 2016, 2015 and 2014, stock options, net of cancellations, of approximately 2.8 million, 2.9 million and 2.8 million, respectively, were granted.
+The per option weighted-average grant-date fair value of options granted during 2016, 2015 and 2014 was \$23.80, \$21.37 and \$17.23, respectively.
 Stock options to purchase Class B Common Stock have been granted to our officers, key employees and members of our Board of Directors.
 All stock options were granted with an exercise price equal to the fair market value on the date of the grant.
 Options are exercisable ratably over a four-year period beginning one year after the date of the grant.
 All outstanding options expire five years after the date of the grant.
-As of December 31, 2015, approximately 6.9 million shares of Class B Common Stock remain available for issuance pursuant to the Stock Incentive Plan.
+As of December 31, 2016, approximately 4.4 million shares of Class B Common Stock remain available for issuance pursuant to the Stock Incentive Plan.

 The fair value of each option grant was estimated on the date of grant using the Black-Scholes option-pricing model.
 The following weighted average assumptions were derived from averaging the number of options granted during the most recent five-year period.
-The weighted-average assumptions reflected below were based upon twenty-five option grants for the five-year period ending December 31, 2015, twenty-one option grants for the five-year period ended December 31, 2013.
+The weighted-average assumptions reflected below were based upon twenty-seven option grants for the five-year period ending December 31, 2016, twenty-five option grants for the five-year period ending December 31, 2015 and twenty-one option grants for the five-year period ending December 31, 2014.